Scotland activity holiday: 3 to 4-day adrenalin escape with a touch of whisky

 Morning: With Steve your MTB coach & guide of Real World Riding select either long quiet trails, fast open descents, or some long gnarly descents . . . either way you’ll complete the session utterly rejuvenated from the summits of the Ochil hills.

-Afternoon: now feeling fully refreshed, breathe in the scent of Norway spruce pine needles, roll your hand over the sumptuous mosses on our guided History & Wildlife Tour.
-You’ll discover bird song, fungi and 300-yr old trees deep in the forest.
+Afternoon: now feeling fully refreshed, breathe in the scent of Norway spruce pine needles, roll your hand over sumptuous mosses on your bespoke guided History & Wildlife Tour.
+You’ll discover bird song, fungi and 300-yr old trees deep in the forest and try out no-dig tree planting or bug vaccing (yes that’s right!).
+These tours vary according to the season but always something different to experience.

 Dine like a local and experience vibrant colour and taste with Anna’s carefully curated menu at The Aviary in the pretty village of Dollar (15 mins away)